 How To Configure Frame Relay Subinterfaces.

-In Frame Relay network connection, a physical interface can be divided into multiple virtual interfaces called subinterfaces.
+In Frame Relay network connection, a physical interface can be divided into multiple virtual interfaces; this is referred to as subinterfaces.

 A subinterface is simply a logical interface that is directly linked with a physical interface.
 Therefore, a Frame Relay subinterface can be configured for each of the PVCs coming into a physical serial interface.